Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 - More

-Depending on your flight's departure time, you might be able to enjoy a bit more sightseeing before you go.
-You could visit another museum or gallery, such as the Whales of Iceland Museum or the National Gallery of Iceland.
+Depending on your flight’s departure time, you might be able to enjoy a bit more sightseeing before you go.
+You could visit another museum or gallery, such as the Whales of Iceland museum or the Wonders of Iceland Exhibition at Perlan Museum.

-Whatever you do today, a pre-arranged shuttle bus will take you to the airport in time to check in and board your plane.
+No matter how you spend your final day, a pre-arranged shuttle bus will take you to the airport in time to check in and board your plane.
 We wish you a pleasant journey and hope to see you in Iceland again soon!

 What to bring